 History of Jammu and Kashmir

-When all the states decided on accession to India or Pakistan, Kashmir asked for standstill agreements with both.
-In the meantime the state became the subject of an armed attack from Pakistan and Maharaja acceded to India on 26th October, 1947 by signing the instruments of accession.
+In 1947, the state became the subject of an armed attack from Pakistan and Maharaja acceded to India on 26th October, 1947 by signing the instruments of accession.
 India approached the then UN in January 1949.
-Another round of war between the two countries in 1965 was followed by the Tashkent Declaration in January 1966.
-Following the liberation movement in the former eastern wing of Pakistan, Pakistan attacked India in December, 1971.
-It was followed by the Shimla Agreement in July, 1972.
-A new line of control was delineated bilaterally to replace the ceasefire line between the two countries in Jammu and Kashmir.
-Kashmir has been in the centre of contention between India and Pakistan ever since.
+Kashmir has been the centre of contention between India and Pakistan ever since.
 Separatist movements have torn the peaceful fabric of the state for over a decade.

-Jammu and Kashmir has a varied climate which is mainly because of its rugged topography.
 The state has an altitude from 395 meters to 6910 meters.
-The Climate in summer is mild owing to the rainfall that takes place on the outer hills and plains.
-The temperature falls owing to the rainfall in the hills as moisture laden winds strike the high peaks.
-The valley being on a higher altitude has a milder climate than that of the outer plains.
-In winter, the Mediterranean winds cause snowfall in the valley.
-The elevation of the mountains and valleys in the middle zone is the influential factor of the climate in these regions.
+It has a varied climate which is mainly because of its rugged topography.
+The climate in summer is mild owing to the rainfall that takes place on the outer hills and plains.
+The temperature falls as moisture laden winds strike the high peaks.
+The Valley being on a higher altitude has a colder climate than that of the outer plains.
+In winter, the Mediterranean winds cause snowfall in the Valley.
 Summers are mild and of short duration while winters are cold and dry.
 The level of cold increases with rising altitude and eventually snowfalls occurs in the higher mountain ranges.

 Society and Culture

 Ladakh on the other hand, has been the highest and living centre of Tantrayan Buddhism.
 Jammu, the same way, has been the seat of Rajas and Maharajas which have cemented and enriched the cultural, historical and social bonds of all these diverse ethnic and linguistic divisions of the state.
-The ancient archeological monuments and remnants speak volume of the distinct cultural traditions of the state.
+The ancient archeological monuments and remnants bear testimony to the distinct cultural traditions of the state.

 Hotels of Jammu and Kashmir